princedede/Q-paper/INTRO.md

 ### What is Quatre-Finance?
-Quatre-finance is a platform for decentralized digital services that aims not to completely uninstall the application world but to continually re-emphasize the need for true decentralization while building decentralized products tailored to individual needs putting them in complete control of their funds and/or investments.
-Some primary use cases of the Quatrefinance platform are not limited to the following:
+Quatre-finance is a platform for decentralizedapplications.
+We aim not to completely uninstall the application world but re-emphasizing the need for true decentralization. while building decentralized products tailored to individual needs putting them in complete control of their funds and/or investments, our concepts are not limited to the following:

 - Our core product and ideology is centered around creating a platform for users to easily access crypto loan via a rotational peer-to-peer system for a short period of time usually 7 days.